psyjulga/petbook-project/API.md

 USERS => DELETE USER HANDLER TEST FAILING
-index: all users => e.g. filter ??
+index: all users
 show: one user by id => to show the logged in users profile
-create: create a new user / sign up !! return value is the token
+create: create a new user / sign up !! return value is the encrypted password returns user OR null if user_name already taken => display message to user !!
 authenticate: sign in / enter username and password
+=> display message to the user if username does not exist if password is not correct
 addPetToUser: create a relation between a pet and a user !! how handle when pet already exists ?
 removePetFromUser: cancel a relation between user and pet (e.g. before deleting a pet => FK constraints!)
 edit: update a certain field of a certain user with a value